calebegg/try-acl2/tutorial.md

 The addition function is called `+`.
 Try adding two numbers now: `(+ 1 2)`

+*Tip: You can click on any code you see in this tutorial to insert it at the prompt.*

 Lesson 1.
 Lisp
 --------------
 'Lisp' is short for 'list processing'.
 Lists, specifically [linked lists](http://en.wikipedia.org/wiki/Linked_list), are a fundamental part of how Lisp represents and manipulates data.
 The function used to create a list is called, appropriately, `list`.
 Try creating a list: `(list 8 6 7 5 3 0 9)`